NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ## Installation

-To use this theme in your Gatsby sites, follow these instructions:
+To use this theme in your Gatsby sites:

 1. Install the theme